 How to use a VPN with Chrome

-Since we recommend you use both the Chrome extension and the desktop client for the maximum in security, privacy and features, let’s visualize a generic setup process that includes both the desktop client and the Chrome extension.
+Since we recommend you use both the Chrome extension and the desktop client for the maximum security, privacy, and features, let’s visualize a generic setup process that includes both the desktop client and the Chrome extension.

-How to set up a VPN on your operating system
+How to set up a Chrome VPN on your operating system

-Installing the VPN desktop client for your particular operating system is generally really easy, unless your particular operating system is a Linux distro (but we explain how to use a VPN for Linux here).
+Installing the VPN desktop client for your particular operating system is generally really easy unless your particular operating system is a Linux distro (but we explain how to use a VPN for Linux here).
 In that case, you’ll want to skip this and head to the VPN service’s website to find out how painful it will be to install your new VPN.
-Since you are probably using a VPN with Windows 10, we’ll visualize that.
+Since you are probably using a VPN with Windows, we’ll visualize that.

 Here is what you will end up doing on your Windows PC: